DmitryGubanov/portfolio-backtester/README.md

 - implement custom strategies read from file (all needed data is automatically extracted from the strategies file so only the files need to be changed to test a new strategy)
 - Sharpe and Sortino ratios implemented (helps compare strategy effectiveness)
 - separated MACD into two indicators: MACD and MACDSIGNAL

+# Definitions

+> NOTE: Some definitions have been pulled from or influenced by Investopedia.
+Terminology is also simplified to avoid using undefined terms in definitions.

+**_Indicator_**: Indicators are statistics used to measure current conditions as well as to forecast financial or economic trends. http://www.investopedia.com/terms/i/indicator.asp

+**_SMA (Simple Moving Average)_**: Always has a period (number of days, X) associated with it.
+The average price for a stock over the last X days.
+Typically used to quantify trends. http://www.investopedia.com/terms/s/sma.asp

+**_EMA (Exponential Moving Average)_**: Always has a period (number of days, X) associated with it.
+Similar to the SMA, but the weight given to each price goes down exponentially as you go backwards in time.
+Whereas in a SMA, equal weight is given to each day. http://www.investopedia.com/terms/e/ema.asp

+**_MACD (Moving Average Convergence Divergence)_**: Typically has three periods (number of days, X, Y, Z) associated with it.
+The standard periods are 12, 26, 9, but these can be changed.
+The math is too complicated for this definition, but in general, it tries to quantify the momentum of a stock, rather then the trend. http://www.investopedia.com/terms/m/macd.asp

+**_Rebalance_**: When you build a portfolio of assets, a standard strategy is to specify weights for each asset (e.g. if you have 4 assets, you might give each a weight of 25% in your portfolio).
+However, over time asset values change and these weights/ratios might stray from what you originally specified.
+Rebalancing is simply buying/selling until the original weights/ratios are restored. http://www.investopedia.com/terms/r/rebalancing.asp

+**_[Adjusted] CAGR (Compound Annual Growth Rate)_**: Simply put, this is the average rate at which your portfolio grew every year.
+NOTE: growth is exponential, so this is not total growth divided by years.
+Adjusted CAGR is applicable only when contributions have been made to the portfolio after its inception; it doesn't include these contributions in the growth and tells you the 'actual' growth per year. http://www.investopedia.com/terms/c/cagr.asp

+**_Sharpe Ratio_**: A ratio of returns:volatility.
+In other words, a value meant to quantify how much risk you take on per unit of return.
+For example, two portfolios moved up 10% in a year, but the first moved drastically up and down along the way, while another moved in a straight line.
+The former is very volatile and would have a low ratio, while the latter is not volatile and would have a higher ratio.
+Typically, higher is better. http://www.investopedia.com/terms/s/sharperatio.asp

+**_Sortino Ratio_**: A ratio of returns:negative volatility.
+Similar to Sharpe, but this ignores volatility in the positive direction, since drastic upward moves are considered good. http://www.investopedia.com/terms/s/sortinoratio.asp

+**_Drawdown_**: A percent change between a peak and a valley on a chart.
+For our purposes, we care about maximum drawdowns, which is the biggest loss you incur along the way. http://www.investopedia.com/terms/d/drawdown.asp

+**_ETF (Exchange Traded Fund)_**: For all practical purposes, this is just another stock.
+The difference is, ETFs aren't based on spefic companies usually, but rather on and index or collections of companies/commodities/etc., usually based on some criteria. http://www.investopedia.com/terms/e/etf.asp

+**_Leveraged ETF_**: Assume there exists an ETF X. A leveraged ETF based on X would seek to multiply the returns of X by some factor (usually 2 or 3).
+Note: returns can be negative, so multiplying returns is typically considered very risky. http://www.investopedia.com/terms/l/leveraged-etf.asp